FluentData/training-r-intro/5-Plotting-with-R/src/feedback.md

 * Base R Plots
     * This section could use more types of base R plots.
 Bar plots and density plots could be useful additions.
     * Give a brief explanation of what each plot type is and when to use it before diving into code examples.
-    * Give a list of common arguements and what they do after each plot example.
+    * Give a list of common arguements and what they do for each plot function.

 * Introduction to ggplot2
     * state some of the benefits of using ggplot2 over base R graphs